zoborist/Hardcover-list-import/README.md

 ![Getting to Key](https://i.postimg.cc/CLJPZ8RX/Screenshot-42.jpg)

 ## Info
-Ping @Zoborist on Hardcover discord if you have any doubts or need help.
+Hope this web app was of help to you.
+Please ping @Zoborist on Hardcover discord if you have any doubts or need help.